bab81/AI-Algorithms/README.md

 # Feature Tranformation using PCA
 25. Converting a 3-d space into 2-d using PCA, or simpy reduce number of most potent/relevant features.
 Then finding a linear separator.

+# Using Pre-trained Models
+26. Using pre-trained models such as GoogLeNet(2015), VGGNet, etc. Example implementation using OpenAI's CLIP Connecting Text and Images (https://openai.com/blog/clip/)

 # Search Problems
-26. Implementation of Mini Sudoku and Tic-Tac-Toe game using recursion.
+27. Implementation of Mini Sudoku and Tic-Tac-Toe game using recursion.